 How do I know if personalization is worth expanding?

-Expand only after one workflow improves a business metric for at least a few weeks.
+Expand only after one workflow improves a business metric across enough reviewed repetitions for its volume and risk.
 If the lift is unclear, simplify the message, improve the offer, or fix the page before adding more automation.

 Can a chatbot be part of personalization?